parth-agarwal-0705/COMP90051_A2/README.md

 # COMP90051_A2

 # Question:
-How Do Different Models Maintain Classification Metrics for OCT Image Scan Classification When Subjected to Simulated Artifacts?
+How Do Different Models Maintain Classification Metrics for OCT Image Scan Classification When Subjected to Simulated Artefacts?

 # Team
 Andy Chen 1452766